1. Home

 Purchasing a solar panel system with Palmetto

-If tax credits are calling your name and you decide to purchase solar panels, Palmetto offers competitive prices, comprehensive protection, and unparalleled customer service for homeowners in the US.
+If you decide to purchase solar panels, Palmetto offers competitive prices, comprehensive protection, and unparalleled customer service for homeowners in the US.
 When you buy solar panels with Palmetto, our team will help facilitate the ideal purchase for your property with flexible system design and multiple options for financing and service.

 Palmetto Protect system monitoring and maintenance